damasiob/damasiob.github.io/_pages/orietation.md

     * *Master Information Management, NOVA IMS*

   * **Miguel Ramos**, The impact of wage dispersion in football teams performance.
     * *Master in Data Science and Advanced Analytics, NOVA IMS*

-  * **Pedro Carvalho**, Covid crash: a study of volatility spillovers from stocks to US indexes and from us indexes to cryptocurrencies.
-    * *Master in Data Science and Advanced Analytics, NOVA IMS*

   * **Pedro Carvalho**, Covid crash: a study of volatility spillovers from stocks to US indexes and